apioo/psx/doc/getting_started/tools.rst

 Swagger
 -------

-Generates an Swagger resource listing and definition.
+Generates a Swagger resource listing and definition.

 .. code::